grafana/tutorials/content/tutorials/create-users-and-teams.md

 ### Exercise

-Graphona has hired a consultant to assist the Marketing team.
+Grafana has hired a consultant to assist the Marketing team.
 The consultant should only be able to access the SEO dashboard in the Analytics folder.

 | Name       | Email                            | Username   |
 |------------|----------------------------------|------------|